 Justin Gellatly is one of Britain's best bakers.
 After twelve years as Head Baker and Pastry Chef at London foodie institution St John, he found his new home in Borough Market, as co-founder of the Bread Ahead bakery and cookery school.
 London's foodies flock to Bread Ahead for artisan bread, cakes and Justin's legendary doughnuts, which sell out almost as quickly as they can be put out on the bakery's shelves.

-Justin shares his doughnut recipe, along with over 100 others, in his brand new recipe book, Bread, Cake, Doughnut, Pudding.
+Justin shares his doughnut recipe, along with over 100 others, in his mouth-watering recipe book, Bread, Cake, Doughnut, Pudding.
 An indispensable new guide for bakers, the book spans the traditional - with foolproof recipes for classics including madeleines, croquembouche and sourdough bread - and the inventive. including Justin's signature salted caramel custard doughnuts and fennel blossom ice cream.
 Find out more about the book here.

 We wanted to find out more about what makes London's doughnut king tick, so we caught up with Justin to explore his foodie passions...